-In the Book of Joy, Desmond Tutu provides a great example of narrative creation.
-He states that when someone cuts us off in traffic, we can think negatively about this person as well as belittle them in the process of expressing our anger.
+In the Book of Joy, Desmond Tutu provides an excellent example of narrative creation.
+He states that when someone cuts us off in traffic, we can belittle them in the process of expressing our anger.

-However, he argues looking at the other person more fully helps us manage our emotions as well as express empathy.
-Instead of becoming angry, we can create a narrative that the driver may be late for an important meeting which decides the fate of his job and his family life.
+However, he argues looking at the other person more fully helps us manage our emotions and express empathy.
+Instead of becoming angry, we can create a narrative.
+For example, the driver may be late for an important meeting, which decides the fate of his job and his family life.

 This man may be a rude person and a terrible human being; however, we don’t know.
-The point is, we can tell a story that paints him in a more positive light and thus lightens our minds of the burden of anger, or we can view him negatively and thus become trapped in our boiling rage.
+The point is, we can tell a story that paints him in a more positive light.
+This painting lightens our minds of the burden of anger.
+With your mind clear of anger, your day can carry on without excess negativity.

-Another example – maybe someone is rude to us.
-We can take it personally and believe they dislike us and they’re the worst human being ever.
-Or, we can imagine that this individual is going through a rough patch and is struggling with emotion control.
+Another example – maybe a man is rude to us.
+We can take it personally and believe this man dislikes us, and he’s the worst human being ever.
+Or we can imagine that this individual is going through a rough patch and is struggling with emotion control.

-With the latter narrative, I’m suddenly thinking of ways I can be more helpful to this person and possibly ask them what’s happening when they’re in a better mood.
-Furthermore, I should examine my own actions, reflect on my emotional control, and decide whether I am succeeding in my daily practices.
+With the latter narrative, I’m suddenly thinking of ways to be more helpful to this person.
+For example, I can ask them what’s happening when they’re in a better mood.
+Furthermore, I should examine my actions, reflect on my emotional control, and decide whether I am succeeding in my daily practices.

 Emotional unease rarely helps.
 Through proper narrative creation, we can choose how our minds will react to trying moments.

 Once again, we are subjective creatures – whether or not you view yourself as worthless has no bearing on the reality that you’re not trivial.
-However, by telling yourself the story that you’re unimportant or undeserving of love, or whatever other nonsense, you will eventually push your actions in the direction of your narrative.
+However, if you tell yourself you are worthless, then you will push your actions in the direction of your narrative.

-But what if we wake up every day believing that we can succeed?
-Suddenly we will have a more positive outlook on life and have a higher view of ourselves.
-This better view will help us develop an improved sense of pride, and we can utilize this sense of value to accomplish our goals.
-If we believe we can achieve greatness, we’re more likely to keep trying.
+But what if we wake up every day believing we can succeed?
+Our more positive outlook affords us the energy needed to conquer challenges.
+If we think we can achieve greatness, we’re more likely to keep trying.

 Always be mindful of facts.
-If someone is trying to mug you, for example, don’t waste time trying to empathize with their broken childhood or whatnot – defend yourself and escape.
+For example, if someone is trying to mug you, don’t waste time trying to empathize with their broken childhood or whatnot – defend yourself and escape.

 Furthermore, never romanticize your current situations or limitations.
-For example, don’t tell yourself “I can be what I want to be.”
-Such a mindset sets us up for failure as we’re continuously disappointed that we can’t achieve what may be impossible.
-For example, if we want to be an all-star basketball player but we’re in our mid-thirties, having a narrative which states we can do whatever we like will lead to self-delusion and ultimately painful disappointment.
+For example, don’t tell yourself, “I can be what I want to be.”
+Such a mindset sets us up for failure as we’re continuously disappointed.
+For example, if you’re in your mid-thirties, you’re not going to become an all-star basketball player.
+Telling yourself otherwise only sets you up for self-delusion and ultimately painful disappointment.

 Therefore, I believe it’s crucial to utilize story generation but not in disregard of reality.

-We should focus on crafting the narratives which enable us to be better individuals.
-When dealing with the external world, practice empathy and patience, so you don’t lose control of your emotions.
+We should craft the narratives which make us better individuals.
+When dealing with the external world, practice empathy and patience not to lose control of your emotions.